JenniTheDev/Basic-Compiler/README.md

-# Compiler Project for CPSC 323, Compilers and Languages, Fall 2020 at CSUF
+# Compiler Project for Compilers and Languages, Fall 2020 at CSUF

 ## Table Of Contents
 * [Assignment Instructions](#AssignmentInstructions)